PyAbel/PyAbel/doc/transform_methods/fh.rst

 Introduction
 ------------

 The Fourier–Hankel method breaks the Abel transform in to a Fourier transform and a Hankel transform.
 It takes advantage of the fact that there are fast numerical implementations of the Fourier and Hankel transforms to provide a quick alorithm.
-It is known to produce artifacts in the transform [Dribinski2002]_
+It is known to produce artifacts in the transform [1]_

 This method is not yet implemented in PyAbel.
-See the discussion in Issue `#26 <https://github.com/PyAbel/PyAbel/issues/24>`_ for more information.
+See the discussion in `issue #26 <https://github.com/PyAbel/PyAbel/issues/24>`_ for more information.

 How it works